Looking forward, we expect to see a sustained economic recovery in China in 2023 as a result of the reopening and policy stimulus.

-- After the full relaxation of pandemic control measures in China, COVID-19 infections might have peaked in major cities in late December.
+Following the full relaxation of pandemic control measures in China in November, official data and big data analysis suggest that Covid infections may have peaked in the major cities as early as late December.

-Since late November, China has dramatically shifted from stringent zero-COVID policy toward full-scale reopening.
-The rapid removal of mobility control has caused a spread of Omicron strains across the country.
-A month and a half into reopening, most provinces and cities have now passed the first wave of infections, and economic activities are recovering based on high frequency transportation data.
+Since late November, China has dramatically shifted from a stringent zero-Covid policy towards full-scale reopening.
+The rapid removal of mobility restrictions has caused Omicron infections to spread across the country.
+A month and a half into reopening, however, evidence suggests most provinces and cities have now passed the first wave of infections, and economic activity looks to be recovering, based on high frequency transportation data.

-With the lack of official statistics on infections, analysts are tracking the pandemic trend using various big data tools.
-Key word search indices from Baidu, a search engine, showed that COVID-19 infections might have peaked in major cities in late December (Exhibit 1).
-Using big data analytics and questionnaire surveys, a research team from Beijing University claimed that infections peaked in most regions before December 20, 2022.
-They also estimated 900 million or 64% of the Chinese population have already been infected as of January 11, 2023.
+We can also look to track infections using various big data tools.
+For example, key word search indices from Baidu, a search engine, suggest that Covid infections may have peaked in major cities in late December (Exhibit 1).
+Using big data analytics and questionnaire surveys, a research team from Beijing University has also claimed that infections peaked in most regions before 20 December 2022, estimating that 900 million (or 64%) of the Chinese population had been infected, as of 11 January.

-Chinese economy decelerated through the last quarter of 2022, dragged down by the zero-COVID policy in October and November, and then slowed even more in December amid the pickup in COVID-19s infection.
-Unsurprisingly, real Gross Domestic Product growth declined to 2.9% year-over-year (y/y) in 4Q2022 (3Q2022: +3.9% y/y) according to Chinese National Bureau of Statistics.
+The Chinese economy had decelerated through the last quarter of 2022, dragged down by the zero-Covid policy in October and November, and then hit by the pickup in Covid infections in December after restrictions were lifted.
+Real GDP growth declined to 2.9% year on year (y/y) in the fourth quarter (compared to 3.9% in the third quarter) according to the Chinese National Bureau of Statistics.

-In December 2022, cyclical indicators further deteriorated when infection cases peaked.
-When most people got infected and stayed at home, retail sales decreased 1.8% y/y, in which food services slumped by 14.1% y/y.
-Meanwhile, industrial production was dragged by labor shortage and its growth rate further decreased to 1.3% y/y (November 2022: 2.2% y/y).
-Thanks to the government’s infrastructure investment push and monetary easing, fixed asset investment remained relatively stable at 3.1% y/y in the single month.
+In December 2022, with so many people infected and staying at home, retail sales decreased 1.8% y/y, with the food services sector slumping 14.1%.
+Meanwhile, industrial production, dragged down by labour shortages, grew just 1.3% y/y in December, down from 2.2% in November.
+Thanks to the government’s infrastructure investment push and monetary easing, fixed asset investment remained relatively stable at 3.1% y/y.

-Despite the weakness, December 2022 might be the trough of Chinese growth trajectory in the near term.
-High-frequency indicators are pointing to quick recovery of economic activities as the infection has probably peaked across the country.
-Last week, subway passenger flows have recovered to 70-80% relative to pre-COVID levels in Beijing and Shanghai, and even exceeded the pre-COVID level in Shenzhen.
+Despite this weakness, December 2022 may turn out to have been the low point for Chinese GDP growth, at least in the near term.
+High-frequency indicators are pointing to a quick recovery in economic activity as the peak in infections passes across the country.
+By mid January, subway passenger flows had recovered 60%-70% relative to pre-Covid levels in Beijing and Shanghai, and even exceeded the pre-Covid level in Shenzhen.

-On the other hand, risks persist in property sector and local government debt, which requires further credit support.
+On the other hand, risks persist in the property sector, which requires further credit support, and in local government debt.
 Accommodative policies should also remain in place to support business confidence.
-Hence, an additional interest rate cut is expected in the first quarter, followed by liquidity facilities by the People's Bank of China.
+Hence, an additional interest rate cut is expected in the first quarter, followed by the extension of liquidity facilities by the People’s Bank of China.

-Since November 2022, expectation for reopening has driven continuous investor inflows in both on-shore and Hong Kong markets.
-Consumption and sectors relating to economic reopening have been the key beneficiaries.
-Meanwhile, softening regulatory measures and steady progress on U.S. auditors on Chinese technology companies listed in the U.S. provided additional supports to off-shore technology names.
+Since November 2022, expectations for reopening have driven investor inflows in both the China onshore and Hong Kong markets.
+Consumption, and other sectors most sensitive to the economic reopening, have been the key beneficiaries.
+Meanwhile, softer regulatory measures and steady progress on US audits of Chinese technology companies listed in the US have provided additional support to offshore technology names.

-As economic activities continue to recover, the up-trend is likely to sustain after the Lunar New Year holiday, albeit with a potential sector rotation.
-After the expectation for consumption recovery is priced in, investors might rotate to long-term themes such as green economy and advanced manufacturing sectors.
-These strategic sectors play a more important role in the restructuring of China’s economy in the long run and will also benefit from an increasingly friendly policy environment.
+The economic uptrend is likely to be sustained after the Lunar New Year holiday, albeit with a potential sector rotation.
+Once the expectation for a recovery in consumption is priced in, investors might rotate back to long-term themes, such as the green economy and the growth of advanced manufacturing sectors.
+These strategic sectors will play an important role in the long-run restructuring of China’s economy and will also benefit from an increasingly friendly policy environment.